Cardiovascular Disease Comorbidities, Genetics, Epidemiology (CVD-CGE)

 Description

-The Program for Inclusion and Diversity Among Individuals Engaged in Health-Related Research (PRIDE) in Cardiovascular Disease Comorbidities, Genetics, Epidemiology (CVD-CGE) was designed to provide a working knowledge and appreciation for cardiovascular disease comorbidities, genetics and epidemiologyimplementation science, data science, and global health, and to integrate these skills with the mentee’s substantive research interests in CVD and Heart, Lung, Blood, and Sleep (HLBS) research.
+The Cardiovascular Disease Comorbidities, Genetics, Epidemiology (CVD-CGE) program was designed to provide a working knowledge and appreciation for cardiovascular disease comorbidities, genetics and epidemiologyimplementation science, data science, and global health, and to integrate these skills with the mentee’s substantive research interests in CVD and Heart, Lung, Blood, and Sleep (HLBS) research.

 Abbreviations